Renovsk/Gloom-Grabber/README.md

 </div>
 <hr style="border-radius: 2%; margin-top: 60px; margin-bottom: 60px;" noshade="" size="20" width="100%">
-#Gloom Grabber
-Gloob is a Token grabber made by mixing "Hazard Token Grabber V2" and "W4SP-Stealer".
+Gloom is a Token grabber made by mixing "Hazard Token Grabber V2" and "W4SP-Stealer".
 All rights to the owners.

 ## Features